mossberg/awd/vim_reference.md

 ```

 Press `i` to enter Insert mode.
 Use the arrow keys to navigate the cursor to
-the desires position and type as normal.
+the desired position and type as normal.

 To save, press <escape>, type `:w`, and press <enter>.
 To begin editing again,
 follow the instruction point above.